AltropInc/alt/doc/script/Assignment.md

 ```
 Here the function `foo` returns a tuple value in the type of `(int; string)`, and the declaration assignment simultaneously declares two names `a` and `b` being initialized with the first and the second element of the tuple value respectively.

 Note that the tuple value is unpacked only when the right side of the parallel declaration assignment contains one expression in a tuple value.
-If the right side contains a list of expression, the tuple value will not be unpacked, and the names declared at the left side will be initialized respectively with the expression in the expression list:
+If the right side contains a list of expressions, the tuple value will not be unpacked, and the names declared at the left side will be initialized respectively with the expression in the expression list:
 ```altro
 func foo(): (int; string) { (0, "hello") }
 a, b := foo(), 3;